Management guidelines for technology research and development

 Development of the first floating solar in Thailand (G-Float)

-• Increase the service lifespan to 25 years
+• Service life extended to 25 years

-Human resource and innovations benefits
+Human resource and innovation benefits

 Other benefits

-Productivity benefits
+Efficiency benefits

-Human resource and innovations benefits
+Human resource and innovation benefits

 Other benefits

-• Reduce greenhouse gas emissions by 1,211,306 kg-CO2 equivalent per year
+• 1,211,306 tonsCO2eq of greenhouse gas (GHG) emissions reduced per year

 Battery Innovation of the Future: G-Cell Battery

-Human resource and innovations benefits
+Human resource and innovation benefits

 Other benefits